-Sometimes, it's all the time you have to contribute, but you’d like to feel you’re moving in right direction of crossing off items on your home maintenance list.
+Sometimes, an hour is all the time you have to contribute, but you’d like to feel you’re moving in the right direction of crossing off items on your home maintenance list.

 Garden.
 Weed flowerbeds and sidewalk cracks, pot blooming flowers, and tend to overgrown areas.
 Collectively, these chores spruce up the overall exterior appearance.

 Clean your front entry.
-Wash the front doors and windows, sweep the porch, clean the light fixtures, add a new door mat.
+Wash the front doors and windows, sweep the porch, clean the light fixtures, and add a new doormat.
 Instant refresh!

 Improve your cooling systems.
 Tighten ceiling fan blades and remove dust build-up.
 Load a fresh filter to help the air conditioning run smoothly.

 If you have a few hours or a day to make improvements.